sambit-devpro/Machine-Learning-Regression/README.md

-# Machine-Learning-basics
+# Machine-Learning-Regression
-The basic projects and experiments I tried out while setting out on the ML journey.
+The basic projects and experiments in regression that I tried out while starting out on the ML journey.